MONSTER HATCHER

 The audience was defined as fresh aspiring artists who look for hands-on resources to develop their skills and personal style.
 Although it is possible to establish the figure of the novice user, age is not a definitive variable.
 Ages around 15 were the starting point, but due to the nature of the subject, younger or older people can likely find value in these kinds of editorial objects, possibly even considering them collectible items.

-A virtual survey inquired about expectations around the resources they consult or acquire.
-The main interests were visual explanations, clear instructions for drawing, information on materials, and inspiration to get started.
+An online survey inquired about expectations around the resources they consult or acquire.
+The main interests were visual lessons, clear instructions for drawing, information on materials, and inspiration to get started.
 With this information mapped, the stage to ideate an appealing product with an original editorial line was set.

 Concept & Design

 This gives birth to an editorial set consisting of two elements; an illustrated book for reference/inspiration and a sketchbook for practice.
 The decision to divide it into two booklets aims to address the informative and practical dimensions in an independent but harmonious way.
-In doing so, each has its own space to be explored and interacted with, relating with the user in a clearer and more digestible fashion.
+In doing so, each has its own space to be explored, relating with the user in a clearer and more digestible fashion.

 The illustrated book "Murgo's Footsteps" depicts the universe in which the creative stages of character design take place.
 Divided into four chapters or "zones," the storyline follows the adventurous path that a group of imagination workers (called Imps) must go through to create and bring to life a monstrous character, following specific guidelines handed over by a superior being.